-This revelation is, of course, for the benefit of Joseph Smith to give himself cover since he knew he could not replicate the first 116 pages.
-It would be incredibly obvious if someone tried to alter Joseph's original 116 pages since people did not have the resources to recreate an entire page of manuscript with altered words in the handwriting of Emma Smith (or any other scribe he used in this time).
+This revelation is very much for the benefit of Joseph Smith to give himself cover since he knew he could not replicate the first 116 pages.
+It would be incredibly obvious if someone tried to alter Joseph's original 116 pages since people did not have the resources to recreate an entire page of manuscript with altered words in the handwriting of Emma Smith (or any other scribe he used during this time such as Martin Harris).
 And even if Lucy Harris did find a "master forger" that could complete such an improbable task, she could have just as easily done it for any other part of the Book of Mormon anyway if Joseph's revelation was correct.
-On a side note, if we are to believe that God was so worried about Joseph Smith being exposed for false material, why did He allow Joseph to translate the Book of Abraham, which we now know the source papyrus had nothing to do with Abraham?
-Or why would God allow Joseph to use King James Bible errors or Deutero-Isaiah in the Book of Mormon, they could have done it anyway.
+Put another way, if people were going to say that Joseph Smith contradicted himself with the new beginning to the Book of Mormon, they could have done it anyway.

 Joseph Smith, who I am presuming to be the author of the Book of Mormon, goes to great lengths to write in the Book of Mormon that the 'small plates' are not meant to give out much information.
 Jacob writes that he should "write upon these plates a few of the things which I considered to be most precious; that I should not touch, save it were lightly, concerning the history of this people which are called the people of Nephi.... he said that the history of his people should be engraven upon his other plates."
 That seems odd for a record of their people, but makes sense once you realize what Joseph needs to accomplish here, which is to explain why the stories are not the same between what was originally lost and what he is replacing that material with.

 Only 11 people are named in the first book of Nephi, and no additional names are given at all in the second book.
 Yet Joseph names ten Old Testament characters by name and even "prophetically speaks of Jesus some 600 years before his birth and claims that he knew that "the name of the apostle of the Lamb was John..."
 (1 Nephi 14:27)" Joseph goes to great lengths to avoid giving out names of extended family members, likely because he couldn't remember them and knew those could easily be exposed. "... my father... called the children of Laman, his sons, and his daughters, and said unto them: Behold, my sons, and my daughters of my first-born... after my father had made an end of speaking... he caused the sons and daughters of Lemuel to be brought before him... he spake unto them, saying: Behold, my sons and my daughters, who are the sons and the daughters of my second son..."
 (2 Nephi 4:3, 8, 9)